Sexton leads Cavaliers to road win over Nuggets, 111-103

 Jamal Murray scored 24 points, Nikola Jokic had 19 points and 12 rebounds and Will Barton scored 18 points.
 Jerami Grant added 13 points for Denver.
 The Nuggets were outscored in the first three quarters before rallying in the fourth.
 Down by 17, they came storming back, cutting it to 10 on Mason Plumlee's three-point play and Barton's jumper.

-Garland hit two short jumpers and the Nuggets missed two layups in the final three minutes and the Cavaliers put it away.
+Garland hit two short jumpers, the Nuggets missed two layups in the final three minutes, and the Cavaliers put it away.
 The Cavaliers led by as many as 11 in the first half and were ahead 44-34 when Love hit a 3-pointer from the top of the arc.

-Denver hit back-to-back 3-pointers to get within four but Garland answered with a 3-pointer, Love hit a bank shot and Thompson's dunk made it 51-42 at halftime.
-The lead grew to 17 when Sexton hit a 3-pointer from the corner with 7:58 left in the third.
+Denver hit back-to-back 3-pointers to get within four, but Garland answered with a 3-pointer, Love hit a bank shot and Thompson's dunk made it 51-42 at halftime.
+The lead grew to 17 when Sexton hit a 3-pointer from the corner with 7:50 left in the third.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)